jessieyeung/rcbayes/README.md

 To cite `rcbayes` in publications, please use:

-Alexander M, Yeung J and Riffe T. (2021) rcbayes: An R package of tools for Bayesian Rogers-Castro Migratio Age Schedules URL:
+Alexander M, Yeung J, and Riffe T. (2021) rcbayes: An R package of tools for Bayesian Rogers-Castro Migratio Age Schedules URL:
 <https://github.com/jessieyeung/rcbayes/>.